BretStateham/FlySimExpress/Labs/flysimexpress-00.md

 - Presenters (or you if you wish to complete the entire lab on your own outside of a workshop) will need:

     - A Windows 10 Professional or better computer
-    - [Visual Studio 2017 Community Edition](https://www.visualstudio.com/vs/community/) (FREE) or better with the Windows Development Toosl feature installed.
+    - [Visual Studio 2017 Community Edition](https://www.visualstudio.com/vs/community/) (FREE) or better with the "Windows Development Tools" feature installed.

-- An WiFi network that just needs an SSID and Password (no itermediate sign in web page) with all protocols open.
+- A **2.4GHz** WiFi network (the board cannot connect to 5GHz networks) that just needs an SSID and Password (no itermediate sign in web page) with all protocols open.
 Or if not all protocols need the network needs to at a minimum support inbound and outbound ports for HTTP (80), HTTPS (443), AMQP (5671,5672), and MQTT (8883).

   > **Note**: "***Why no intermediate sign in web page***" you ask?
 Well because there is no way for the MXChip board to present the Web UI for you to authenticate it.
 You can only give the board standard wifi login credentials (SSID/PWD(PSK)).
 Yes, you may be able to connect your COMPUTER to a gated wifi connection where you have a browser to complete the login process, but you can't connect the board to one because the board has no browser, screen, keyboard, mouse, etc.